openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 ## MP4 Recordings

 The binding can use FFmpeg to create a recording to a file.

 To do this:

 + Consider setting the String channel that is called `mp4Filename` to a date and time stamp in a format that you like, or leave the channel empty for the filename to default to `ipcamera.mp4`.
 + Change the Number channel called `recordMp4` to a number of how many seconds that you wish to record for.
 The recording will then start.
 + Once the file is created the channel `recordMp4` will change itself back to 0 which can be used to trigger a rule to send the file, or you could use this event to change a counter variable that is used in the filename to create `visitor1.mp4 visitor2.mp4`.
-+ You can use the ``FFMPEG_MP4_OUT_ARGUMENTS`` config to apply any FFmpeg filters to the output file.
-+ The channel ``mp4History`` keeps a string of the last 50 recording filenames (separated by commas) until you reset the history.
++ The channel `mp4History` keeps a string of the last 50 recording filenames (separated by commas) until you reset the history.
 The channel mp4Filename is where this channel gets the names from when a recording is triggered.
-+ The channel ``mp4HistoryLength`` keeps track of how many filenames are in the mp4History String.
-You can send the '0' command to this channel to clear the mp4History string at the same time as setting this channel back to 0.
++ The channel `mp4HistoryLength` keeps track of how many filenames are in the mp4History String.
+You can send the `0` command to this channel to clear the mp4History string at the same time as setting this channel back to 0.
++ You can use the `FFMPEG_MP4_OUT_ARGUMENTS` config to apply any FFmpeg filters to the output file.

 There is also a HABpanel Widget worth checking out as the thread has an example on how to use the bindings MP4 filename history feature to track the filenames of recent recordings.
 <https://community.openhab.org/t/custom-widget-camera-history-and-live-popup/103082>

 **NOTE:** If you are using a tmpfs folder, you will need to ensure you do not run out of space.
 I use a rule to move the files out of the tmpfs as they are created.

 *.items